adriaroca/mytheresa-promotions-test/HOWIDIDIT.md

 Once we have the endpoint with category filter and test coverage, we are going to refactor.
 What I have in mind is to separate the framework from our domain a bit.
 I will encapsulate the logic used in a single UseCase and abstract the [Eloquent](https://laravel.com/docs/8.x/eloquent) (Laravel's default [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping)) using repositories.
 Normally I would also create a service for the product domain at this point to store all the related logic, but at the moment I don't see it necessary.
 I will also create separate entities and value objects.

+### Step4: Return at most 5 elements

+For this feature, I'm going to put limits on the results of the use case as an optional argument.